You are here : Visit England > Peak District > Edale

 The postion of Edale at the start of the Pennine Way means it has plenty of visitor facilities - a sprinkling of pubs and cafes, a popular youth hostel, and a campsite at Fieldhead which also houses one of the main Peak District Information Centres.

-Edale map and places to visit
+Edale places to visit